German Offshore-Wind Initiative

 Project period and funding

-The project is funded by the German Federal Ministry for Economic Affairs and Energy (BMWi) and will run for three years (January 2021 to December 2023).
+The project is funded by the German Federal Ministry for Economic Affairs and Energy (BMWi, now BMWK) and will run for three years (January 2021 to December 2023).

 Björn Zindler (firstname.lastname@example.org)